drewbyts/drewbyts/README.md

 ### Hi there 👋

-I'm a data anlyst and developer who spends more time at coffeeshops than his actual home.
+I'm a data analyst and developer who spends more time at coffeeshops than his actual home.

 I'm active online, but in the form of posting tangential jokes on [Twitter](https://twitter.com/drewbyts) (I really should stop).

-Want to connect, send me a [Twitter DM](https://twitter.com/drewbyts).
+Want to connect, send me a [DM](https://twitter.com/drewbyts).
+Would love to know me at the core?
+Check out my [website](https://drewbyts.netlify.app).
 I'd love to collaborate on new projects!

 <!--
 **drewbyts/drewbyts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.